seankelliher/us-national-parks-alerts/README.md

 ## Project Status

-TESTING: After making some renovations, I am testing: looking for bugs, accessibility issues, and usability issues.
+Project meets general accessibility (WACG) and cross-browser requirements.
+More testing with a dedicated services (e.g., Sauce Labs) would be helpful if deploying to production.

 ## Project Screen Shots

 * Starting view.
 ![screen shot of project](/screenshots/us-national-parks-alerts-screenshot1.png?s=600)

-* Alerts for Great Smoky Mountains National Park.
+* Alerts for Acadia National Park.
 ![screen shot of project](/screenshots/us-national-parks-alerts-screenshot2.png?s=600)

 ## Installation and Setup Instructions